wearetheframers/frame-core-wip/README.md

 ## Overview

 Frame is a multi-modal, multi-agent cognitive framework designed to support fully emergent characteristics.
 Framer agents are fully equipped for task automation and collaborative work.
+The framework's extensible architecture allows for the integration of custom plugins, enabling developers to tailor the system to specific real-world applications.

+### Strategy Pattern and Rules Integration

+The Strategy Pattern is a key feature of Frame, allowing for dynamic decision-making based on context.
+By integrating with rule-based systems, Frame can select the most appropriate strategy for a given situation, enhancing its adaptability and responsiveness.

+### Custom Plugins

+Frame's plugin system supports the development of custom plugins for unique real-world use cases.
+These plugins can extend the functionality of Framer agents, enabling them to perform specialized tasks in various domains, such as environmental monitoring, personalized education, and adaptive security systems.

+Frame is a multi-modal, multi-agent cognitive framework designed to support fully emergent characteristics.
+Framer agents are fully equipped for task automation and collaborative work.